Nowadays, there are dozens of strategies for trading in the Forex market.

-The “retest” strategy is considered less risky.
-First, the false breakout won’t result in losses in this case.
-Using this strategy, you’ll definitely know that the breakout is true even before you open a trade.
-Second, the “retest” strategy more often allows you to set a short Stop Loss, thereby further reducing your risks.
+The “retest” strategy is considered to be less risky.
+First of all, the false breakout won’t result in losses in this case.
+Using this strategy, you’ll definitely know that the breakout is real even before you open a trade.
+Secondly, the “retest” strategy allows you to set a short Stop Loss more frequently, thereby further reducing your risks.

 However, the “retest” strategy has its weaknesses.
-For example, it often leads to the loss of potential profit, since the price doesn't always retest the broken out level.
-So, the opportunity to enter a deal according to this strategy is not always present.
+For example, it often leads to the loss of potential profit, since the price doesn't always retest the broken level.
+So, the opportunity to enter a trade following this strategy can not always be found.

 This is typical for strong trend movements: breakouts are powerful, and the price rapidly moves towards the trend.

-Of course, retracements are also present during strong trends.
-However, they’re not deep, and the price rarely rolls back to the broken levels.
+Of course, retracements also may take place during strong trends.
+However, they’re not deep, and the price rarely reverts back to the broken levels.